 How long is a judgment good for in Florida?

 Forever.
-Initially a judgment in Florida is good for 20 years, but can be renewed indefinitely.
+Money judgments are good for 20 years and can be renewed indefinitely.
 Judgments can be placed as liens against your property for up to 14 years.

 Can I settle this debt?